 The Nile floods that fertilized the surrounding regions ended after the construction of the Aswan Dam in 1970.
 However, agriculture remains the most profitable activity on its banks, as it has been for 5,000 years.

 To this must be added the transportation facilities that a river of its size allows , the exploitation of fisheries and other endogenous plant species , and the constant source of fresh water.
 For all these reasons, the Nile is a natural source of extremely valuable economic resources.

 The Aswan dam provides electricity but favors pollution.

 The fact that almost all Egyptian cities are located around the banks of the Nile, makes it the repository of waste for almost an entire country .
 The pollution of its waters becomes more concentrated due to the increase in its natural levels of evaporation.

-In addition to the loss of water (both by human activities that take water from its channel, as well as by global warming) the construction of the dam in the 20th century led to an abnormal stagnation of the waters.
+In addition to the loss of water (both by human activities that take water from its channel, as well as by global warming) the construction of the dam in the 20th century .
 As a consequence, bacteria accumulate and therefore decrease oxygen levels in many parts of the river.

 The above content published at Collaborative Research Group is for informational and educational purposes only and has been developed by referring reliable sources and recommendations from technology experts.
 We do not have any contact with official entities nor do we intend to replace the information that they emit.